mehdeh/image-denoising-methods/README.md

 ---

-**Note:** This is an independent implementation based on the mathematical formulas in the paper.
-The original EDM repository does not include code for generating Figure 1.
+**Note:** This framework focuses on visual comparison of different denoising methods.
+For detailed implementation of the ideal denoiser, see the [ideal-denoiser](https://github.com/mehdeh/ideal-denoiser) repository.
+For the full EDM implementation, see the [official EDM repository](https://github.com/NVlabs/edm).